Wernfried/xml-twig/README.md

 `.namespace` - **object**: Namespace of the element or `null`.
 Only available if parsed with option `xmlns: true`.<br>
    Example `{ local: 'h', uri: 'http://www.w3.org/TR/html4/' }`

+`.path` - **string**: The [XPath](https://www.w3.org/TR/xpath/) location of the Element. **Note:**<br> Like all other methods the returned path refers to currently loaded XML Chunk, not the input XML-File.
+Unlike JavaScript, indexes in XPath are starting at 1 instead of 0.

 #### Update XML Elements